glaciyan/gscale/README.md

 | 🛑 gscale 2.0 is currently heavy in development.
 Because things are changing fast, I am currently not accepting any contributions until version 2.0 is ready for production! |
 | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |

 This is a vue rewrite for gscale currently running with a customized vite setup.
-In the future I'm hoping on using nuxt when static pre-rendering and other vital features are functional.

 <a href="https://vercel.com?utm_source=gscale&utm_campaign=oss">
 <img src="./src/assets/powered-by-vercel.svg"